ceph/ceph-salt/README.md

 ceph-salt config
 ```

+This opens a shell where you can manipulate ceph-salt's configuration.
+Each
+configuration option is present under a configuration group.
+You can navigate
+through the groups and options using the familiar `ls` and `cd` commands
+similar to a regular shell.
+In each path you can type `help` to see the
+available commands.
+Different options might have different commands available.

 First step of configuration is to add the salt-minions that should be managed
 by`ceph-salt`.
 The `add` command under `/ceph_cluster/minions` option supports autocomplete